Key stats

 Hufvudstaden

-HHufvudstaden is one of Sweden’s leading real estate companies.
-The company’s business concept is to use its own properties in central Stockholm and central Gothenburg to offer successful companies high-quality office and retailing premises in attractive marketplaces.
+Hufvudstaden is one of Sweden’s leading real estate companies.
+The company’s business concept is to use its own properties in central Stockholm and central Gothenburg to offer successful companies high-quality office and retail premises in attractive marketplaces.

 Hufvudstaden’s properties are situated in prime locations in Stockholm and Gothenburg.
 The company owns commercial office and retail properties in the central business districts, including Hamngatan, Norrmalmstorg, Kungsgatan and Bibliotekstan in Stockholm and Inom Vallgraven and Östra Nordstan in Gothenburg.
 This makes Hufvudstaden one of the most specialized and geographically concentrated real estate companies in Sweden.
-Rentable space totals 386,600 sqm, with an annual rental value of SEK 2.4 billion.
-The real estate portfolio was market valued at SEK 46.7 bn. at the end of 2023.
+Rentable space totals 391,000 sqm, with an annual rental value of SEK 2.6 bn.
+The real estate portfolio was market valued at SEK 48.1 bn. at the end of 2025.

 Business areas

-Hufvudstaden works actively to develop the high quality and efficiency of its real estate portfolio in respect of existing commercial premises and also by developing and creating new development rights.
-Through a methodology that focuses on sustainability and longterm thinking, the premises gain a higher technical standard and more flexible floor plans, thus contributing to an improved net operating income and higher returns.
-The intention is to create favorable value growth and to adapt offices and stores together with customers in accordance with their conditions and needs.
+Hufvudstaden works actively to develop the high quality of its real estate portfolio, both in respect of existing premises and by developing and creating new development rights.
+Through a methodology that focuses on sustainability and long-term thinking, the premises gain a higher technical standard and more flexible floor plans, contributing to improved net operating income and higher returns.
+The intention is to create favorable value growth and to adapt offices and stores together with tenants in accordance with their conditions and needs.
 The company focuses on providing a high level of service, which requires close collaboration with tenants.
-All properties are located within walking distance of Hufvudstaden’s offices and the company’s own operational engineers are responsible for management and maintenance of the properties.
-Hufvudstaden also has a business development unit whose purpose is to initiate and pursue commercial projects involving offices, retail and digital development in order to ultimately increase the company’s profitability.
+All properties are located within walking distance of Hufvudstaden’s offices and the company’s own operational technicians are responsible for management and maintenance of the properties.
+Within Hufvudstaden, there is a business development unit that identifies and implements strategic initiatives for the company’s growth and competitiveness.
+Through market analysis and business strategies, new opportunities, products and partnerships are developed to increase profitability.

 Sustainability

 Hufvudstaden works actively and on a long-term basis to achieve economic, environmental and social sustainability.
-This is done by minimizing the climate impact, future-proofing the business and collaborating with customers and suppliers.
-Hufvudstaden’s sustainability plan has been formulated to comply with the UN Sustainable Development Goals (SDGs).
-The established sustainability targets include such actions as reduced energy consumption, climate-neutral property management and environmental certification of properties.
+This is done through a focus on reducing climate impact and ensuring responsible business practices.
+Hufvudstaden’s sustainability work has been developed to align with the UN Sustainable Development Goals.
+The established sustainability targets include reduced energy consumption, reduced climate impact and environmental certification of properties.

 Financial objectives